AlexIoannides/kubernetes-mlops/README.md

 ### Tear Down

-To delete a Ksonnet deployment from the Kubernetes cluster make sure you are in the application directory and then use,
+To delete a Ksonnet deployment from the Kubernetes cluster, make sure you are in the application directory and then use,

 ```bash
 ks delete default
 ```

-To delete a Helm deployment from the Kubernetes cluster first retrieve a list of all the releases in the Seldon namespace,
+To delete a Helm deployment from the Kubernetes cluster, first retrieve a list of all the releases in the Seldon namespace,

 ```bash
 helm list --namespace seldon